Bonus Calculator

 Common Bonus Paycheck Mistakes

-• Not Accounting for Social Security Wage Base: High earners may not pay SS tax on entire bonus if already exceeded $168,600 wage base, reducing withholding.
-Failing to account for this produces inaccurate estimates.
+- Not Accounting for Social Security Wage Base: High earners may not pay Social Security tax on the entire bonus if they have already exceeded the current annual wage base.
+As of March 21, 2026, that wage base is $184,500.
+Ignoring it can materially overstate withholding.

 Bonus Tax Withholding Strategies